TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/35 - Habakkuk/Habakkuk 3/Habakkuk 3.15.md

 ---

-Thou didst tread the sea with thy horses, The heap of mighty waters.
+You trampled the sea with your horses, churning mighty waters.